A00826925/nzxt-cam-better-carousel/README.md

 use this link as a CAM webapp to see what it can do: https://charm-speckled-larkspur.glitch.me/

-if you want to modify your own images, you can just do the following:
+to run locally and modify your own images, you can just do the following:

 1. Download the repository
 2. Save it in a folder on a safe location, like Documents, or somewhere you know you wont delete it.